 Distinguished Professor of Music (Voice)

-In fall 2012, Noble began his fourteenth year at the Jacobs School of Music, where he was elevated in rank from full professor to distinguished professor in 2004.
-He presently serves as a vocal trainer for the Canadian Opera Company and for the Royal Conservatory in Toronto, Ontario, and is in high demand as a clinician and adjudicator throughout North America.
+In the fall of 2013, Noble will begin his fifteenth year at the Jacobs School, where he was elevated in rank from full professor to distinguished professor of music in 2004.
+He currently serves as a vocal trainer for the Canadian Opera Company and the Highlands Opera Studio in Haliburton, Ontario, and is in high demand as a clinician and adjudicator throughout North America.

-Noble's students have won the Metropolitan Opera Council Auditions at the district, regional, semi-final, and grand finals levels, the Palm Beach Competition, the George London Competition, the Liederkranz Competition, the Bel Canto Competition, the Orpheus Competition, and the Matinee Musicale.
-During the summer of 2009, his student Jordan Bisch won the second prize of $20,000 in Placido Domingo's Operalia International Competition.
+Noble's students, have won the Metropolitan Opera National Council (MONC) Auditions at the district, regional, semi-final, and grand finals levels, the Palm Beach Competition, the George London Competition, the Liederkranz Competition, the Bel Canto Competition, the Orpheus Competition, and the Matinee Musicale.
+During the summer of 2009, his student Jordan Bisch won second prize of $20,000 in Placido Domingo's Operalia International Competition, and Michael Brandenburg recently was a winner of the MONC Finals at the Metropolitan Opera and the Bel Canto Competition in Chicago.

 Noble's students hold or have held positions with virtually every young artist program in North America.
-They have gone on to appear in major roles with the Metropolitan Opera, San Francisco Opera, New York City Opera, Central City Opera, Ft.
-Worth Opera, Sarasota Opera, San Diego Opera, the Glyndebourne Festival, Canadian Opera, Zurich Opera, Cologne Opera, and the Chicago Lyric Opera.
+They students have gone on to appear in major roles with the Metropolitan Opera, San Francisco Opera, New York City Opera, Central City Opera, Fr.
+Worth Opera, Sarasota Opera, San Diego Opera, the Glyndebourne Festival, Canadian Opera, Zurich Opera, Cologne Opera, Canadian Opera, and the Chicago Lyric Opera.